mateusgamba/sidebar-grid/README.md

 }
 ```

-The onDeleteItemSidebar method just remove the item from sidebar.
+The onDeleteItemSidebar method just removes the item from sidebar.

 ```javascript
 onDeleteItemSidebar(e) {